Tony Gilham Racing

 Tony Gilham Racing (Team HARD.
-Racing), competing as RCIB Insurance with Fox Transport, ROKiT Racing with Team HARD. and HUB Financial Solutions with Team HARD. currently, is a British motor racing team based in Dartford, Kent and founded by Tony Gilham.
+Racing), competing as Re.Beverages and Bartercard with Team HARD., Autobrite Direct with Millers Oils. and Go-Fix with Autoaid Breakdown. currently, was a British motor racing team based in Dartford, Kent and founded by Tony Gilham.
 The team raced under the Team HARD. banner in the British Touring Car Championship until the end of 2013.
-They now compete in the British Touring Car Championship, Volkswagen Racing Cup, Ginetta GT4 Supercup, Mini Challenge UK and the GT Cup series.
+They competed in the British Touring Car Championship, Volkswagen Racing Cup, Ginetta GT4 Supercup, Mini Challenge UK and the GT Cup series.

 British Touring Car Championship

 2012–2020

 In February 2012, Gilham announced he had purchased a Super 2000 Honda Civic from Team Dynamics.
 The following month he announced the formation of Tony Gilham Racing which would run the car in the 2012 British Touring Car Championship season under the RCIB Insurance & HARD. banner.
 Gilham started on pole position for the reversed grid race at Thruxton but having already slipped down to third, he damaged the car and retired from the race.
 Gilham took the first podium finish for the team at Donington Park in race three after Mat Jackson was disqualified, finishing third behind Gordon Shedden and Jason Plato.
 Robb Holland took over the car for the meetings at Snetterton and Knockhill.
 Holland failed to finish his first race when he collided with the Speedworks Motorsport Toyota Avensis of Adam Morgan.
 Former Formula Renault BARC driver Howard Fuller raced the car in the meetings at Rockingham and Silverstone.
 He achieved a best result of eleventh in the first and third races at Silverstone.
 Prior to the final round of the season at Brands Hatch, Tony Gilham Racing bought a full NGTC–spec Vauxhall Insignia from Thorney Motorsport along with an incomplete shell which would be built up over the winter.
 Gilham raced the Insignia at Brands Hatch and former Ginetta GT Supercup driver Aaron Williamson drove the Honda Civic.

 In December 2012, Team HARD. announced the development of an NGTC Volkswagen CC to compete in the 2013 season which would run alongside a pair of Vauxhall Insignias and the S2000 Honda Civic.
 The team signed series rookie Jack Goff to drive the first of the Insignias later that month.
 The first of the Volkswagen CC drivers was announced at the beginning of January 2013 with Tom Onslow-Cole joining the team from eBay Motors in a three-year deal.
 The second Insignia seat was filled by former FIA Formula Two Championship driver James Cole.
 Robb Holland will return to the team for a minimum of two rounds which do not clash with his drive in the World Touring Car Championship.
 The team sold their S2000 Honda Civic prior to the start of the 2013 season in order to focus on starting the season with three NGTC cars.
 The team ran their cars under two names, the Vauxhall Insignias were run under the RCIB Insurance Racing banner and the Volkswagen CCs were run under the PPCGB.com/Kraftwerk Racing banner.